Geometric bound on structure factor

-Recently, an exact general relation between the structure factor and the many-body quantum geometry was established~\cite{onishi2024h}, which offers a direct way to measure the quantum geometry of the ground state by X-ray scattering and electron loss spectroscopy~\cite{balut_quantum_2024}.
-Specifically, it has been shown that for insulating states in reduced dimensions or with short-range interaction, the static structure factor at leading order in the wavevector $q$ is directly related to the many-body quantum metric, and has a universal lower bound determined solely by the quantized Hall conductivity or the many-body Chern number~\cite{onishi_topological_2024}.
-For noninteracting band insulators, the many-body quantum metric is closely related to the geometry of Bloch band, the spread of Wannier functions~\cite{marzari_maximally_1997}, polarization fluctuation~\cite{souza_polarization_2000}, and localization of electron wavefunction~\cite{resta_electron_1999}.
+Recently, an exact general relation between the structure factor and the many-body quantum geometry was established~\cite{onishi2024h}, enabling direct measurement of the ground state quantum geometry via X-ray scattering and electron loss spectroscopy~\cite{balut_quantum_2024}.
+Specifically, for insulating states in reduced dimensions or with short-range interaction, the static structure factor at leading order in the wavevector $q$ is directly related to the many-body quantum metric.
+The many-body quantum metric is also closely related to polarization fluctuation~\cite{souza_polarization_2000}, localization of electron wavefunction~\cite{resta_electron_1999}, the spread of Wannier functions~\cite{marzari_maximally_1997}, and the Bloch band geometry in noninteracting band insulators.
+Furthermore, this geometric perspective naturally leads to universal bounds on physical observables in topological phases~\cite{onishi_topological_2024, onishi2024h, batra_bound_2024, yu_universal_2024}.

-In this work, we explore how band geometry further constrains the static structure factor $S(\vec{q})$ of band insulators beyond the leading order in $q$.
-We show that the isotropic part of $S(\vec{q})$ at fourth order in $q$ has a universal bound determined solely by the quantum geometric tensor of the occupied bands, i.e., the quantum metric and Berry curvature.
-Thus, our work reveals a geometric bound on the static structure factor at small $\vec{q}$.
-This bound is saturated when the band geometry satisfies certain ``harmonic'' condition.
-Some examples of harmonic bands in one- and two-dimensional systems are provided.
+In this work, we explore the relation between quantum geometry and the static structure factor $S(\vec{q})$ of band insulators beyond the leading order in $q$.
+Specifically, we show that the isotropic part of $S(\vec{q})$ at fourth order in $q$ (denoted as $S_4$) has a universal bound determined by the quadratic form of the quantum geometric tensor.
+This establishes a connection between the structure factor and fluctuations of quantum geometric tensor in $k$-space.
+Interestingly, we find that this geometric bound is saturated when the band geometry satisfies a certain ``harmonic'' condition.
+Examples of harmonic bands in one- and two-dimensional systems, including higher Landau levels, are provided.

+This geometric bound allows us to derive a topological bound on $S_4$.
+This bound is saturated only when the band geometry satisfies the trace condition~\cite{roy_band_2014, claassen_position-momentum_2015, ledwith_fractional_2020, mera_kahler_2021, wang_exact_2021, ledwith_family_2022, ledwith_vortexability_2023, liu_theory_2024} \textit{and} is uniform in $k$-space.
+Our geometric and topological bounds on $S_4$ offer a useful guide for identifying Chern bands that are promising for hosting fractional Chern insulators, including non-Abelian ones.

-The static structure factor is defined as \textit{equal-time} density-density correlation function $S(\vec{q})$:
+In this work, we define the static structure factor as the following \textit{equal-time} density-density correlation function: